ruilisi/rails-pangu/README.md

 - Lots of legacy code that are not usable for current version of frameworks, gems

-At the same time, we saw couple of other repos doing the same work, but one big issue for these repos is that they are started with **Rails <= 5.0**, which is far different from **Rails 6**, and that contributes to the final reason why we have to "reinvent the wheel again".
+At the same time, we saw couple of other repos doing the same work, but one big issue for these repos is that they are started with **Rails <= 5.0**, which is far different from **Rails 6**, and that contributes to the final decision to "reinvent the wheel again".

-As a result, we decided to create this repo which demonstrates how `rails 6`, `devise`, `jwt` fit together like a charm.

 <img src="https://res.paiyou.co/pangu.jpg" width="300" align="middle" />

 > Pangu is the creator of all in Chinese mythology.
 In the stories, Pangu created the Earth and the Sky with a swing of his giant axe and kept them seperated by standing between them.
-> Just like pangu, `rails-pangu` aims at being a foundational code base which eliminates thoese tedious research and experimental work for your new Rails projects.
+> Just like pangu, `Rails-pangu` aims at being a foundational code base which eliminates thoese tedious research and experimental work for your new Rails projects.

 ## Production Ready

-We are using lots of cutting edge gems in `rails-pangu`, but it does not mean projects built upon this repo will be fragile, cause our team has run lots of projects based upon it.
+We are using lots of cutting edge gems in `rails-devise-jwt`, but it does not mean projects built upon this repo will be fragile, cause our team has run lots of projects based upon it.

 For example, the backend of a  `Computer Game Acceleration` product by our team,  **LINGTI**  (https://lingti.io/)